aregsar/aregsarblog/blog/2019/installing-php-on-ubuntu/index.md

 ## Conclusion

-I have detailed the steps to take to install and run PHP on Ubuntu
+I have detailed the steps to take to install and run PHP on Ubuntu.

+Thanks for reading.